-- Considering adaptation & mitigation in an integrated way, identifying interdependencies to maximise efficiencies and minimise investment risk; - Setting an evidence-based, inclusive8 and deliverable plan for achieving transformational mitigation and adaptation, centred on an understanding of the city's powers and wider context; - Establishing a transparent process to monitor delivery, communicate progress and update climate action planning in line with governance and reporting systems.
+- Considering adaptation & mitigation in an integrated way, identifying interdependencies to maximise efficiencies and minimise investment risk; - Setting an evidence-based, inclusive and deliverable plan for achieving transformational mitigation and adaptation, centred on an understanding of the city's powers and wider context; - Establishing a transparent process to monitor delivery, communicate progress and update climate action planning in line with governance and reporting systems.

-Although there is no specified format for the plan, each of the above components must be included in a city's climate action planning documentation.
-The plan may comprise a single, all-encompassing document or a series of complementary plans and documents; it may include existing plans as well as new ones; it may be entirely public-facing, or only partially.
-While each city is likely to take a different approach, ambition, acceleration and delivery will form core components of the climate action planning process.
+4 • Detail powers, and capacity, as well as identify the partners who need to be engaged in order to accelerate the delivery of the city's mitigation targets and resilience plan, each of the above components must be included in a city's climate action planning documentation.
+The plan may comprise a single, include existing plans as well as new ones; it may be entirely public-facing, or only partially.
+While ambition, acceleration and delivery will form core components of the climate action planning process.